guruahn/vue-google-oauth2/README.md

 - [Google API Client Libraries : Methods and Classes](https://developers.google.com/api-client-library/javascript/reference/referencedocs)
 - If you are curious of how the entire Google sign-in flow works, please refer to the diagram below
 ![Google Sign-in Flow](http://i.imgur.com/BQPXKyT.png)

+## FAQ
+### The failure of initialization happens
+You can check the brower console to check errors which occur during initialization.
+The most of errors are from inproper setting of google oauth2 credentials setting in Google Developer Console.
+After changing the settings, you have to do hard refresh to clear your caches.